Nasfame/Python--learning-the-progate-way/README.md

 Learn a practical way of using the classes covered in Python Study IV called Inheritance.
 With inheritance, you can give your food ordering system a major upgrade!

+## Study zips has my code for reference